Ring Artifacts Removal Based on Implicit Neural Representation of Sinogram Data: Method

 \subsection{Network Model}

-This paper requires two INR models to represent SA and IS separately.
-The core idea of INR \cite{2020NeRF, barron2021mip, NeRFPPF, NeFieldsinVisualComputingBeyond} is to train multi-layer perceptrons (MLPs) with activation functions to map input coordinates to the desired target values, thus learning continuous mapping functions from discrete data.
-However, while fully connected networks with positional encoding \cite{2020NeRF, barron2021mip, NeRFPPF} can record data information through weights, they are computationally inefficient, take a long time to train, and have limited capacity to express complex signals.
-Recent research \cite{muller2022instant, chen2022tensorf, chen2023factor, xie2023diner} has explored the possibility of using structured storage of latent features and combining structured feature codes with lightweight MLPs networks, which improves efficiency and expressiveness but weakens the continuous representation of INR.
+This paper requires two INR models to represent IS and SA separately.
+The core idea of INR \cite{2020NeRF, SIREN, NeFieldsinVisualComputingBeyond, essakine2024we, liu2024finer, kazerouni2024incode, saragadam2023wire, sun2021coil} is to train multi-layer perceptrons (MLPs) with activation functions to map input coordinates to the desired target values, thus learning continuous mapping functions from discrete data.
+However, while fully connected networks with positional encoding \cite{2020NeRF, sun2021coil} can record data information through weights, they are computationally inefficient, take a long time to train, and have limited capacity to express complex signals.
+Recent research, such as \cite{muller2022instant, chen2022tensorf, xie2023diner}, has explored the possibility of using structured storage of latent features and combining structured feature codes with lightweight MLPs networks, which improves the efficiency and expressiveness of INR.

+For the network $\mathbf{F}_\mathbf{\Theta}$, the goal is to accurately reconstruct IS and predict the projection values of defective pixels.
+Given that IS typically exhibits low contrast and local smoothness, an ideal network should ensure continuity, effectively capture high-frequency details, converge rapidly, have low memory consumption, be insensitive to initialization, and remain stable during training.
 The priority for network $\mathbf{F}_\mathbf{\Phi}$ is its simplicity and fast convergence, without considering its continuous representation capability.
 Therefore, the simplest network model, a learnable parameter matrix, is chosen.
-For the network $\mathbf{F}_\mathbf{\Theta}$, the goal is to accurately reconstruct IS and predict the projection values of defective pixels.
-IS primarily exhibits low-frequency components and smoothness.
-Moreover, an ideal network model should demonstrate fast convergence, insensitivity to initial values, and stability during training.
-Considering these factors, we compared several network models \cite{2020NeRF, sitzmann2020implicit, fathony2020multiplicative, xie2023diner, muller2022instant}, ultimately selecting the architecture shown in Fig.~\ref{fig_3}.

-The network model $\mathbf{F}_\mathbf{\Theta}$ consists of two key components: a multi-resolution grid module and an MLPs module.
-The multi-resolution grid module is a trainable component that includes three layers of grids with resolutions in the $[M/4, M/2] \times [N/4, N/2]$.
-Each grid layer stores two feature vectors that capture details at different scales and effectively predict the projection of defective pixels.
-Additionally, the MLPs module consists of 3 hidden layers, each using ReLU non-linear activation functions and containing 64 neurons.
-The network model $\mathbf{F}_\mathbf{\Phi}$ is designed as a learnable parameter matrix with the same resolution as the sinogram with defective pixels removed, where each matrix element is a learnable parameter.
-Algorithm \ref{alg_1} details the complete process of the proposed method.
+Based on these requirements, we evaluated several representative network architectures \cite{2020NeRF, SIREN, fathony2020multiplicative, xie2023diner, muller2022instant}, and selected the one shown in Fig.~\ref{fig_3} by balancing convergence speed and representational accuracy.